Skip advert

 Third party apps

-Third party apps like WhatsApp and Skype are also compatible, allowing you to potentially use those services to make VOIP calls instead of Android Auto’s conventional smartphone system.
+Third-party apps such as WhatsApp and Skype are also compatible, allowing you to potentially use those services to make calls over the internet instead of using Android Auto’s conventional smartphone system.

 Advertisement - Article continues below